hpc/pavilion2/docs/tests/conditionals.rst

     basic_test:
         # This basic test has two keys to resolve under only_if.
+        # Both 'user' and 'weekday' need to match in order to run the test.
         only_if:
             # This test will run if the user is calvin
             "{{user}}": ['calvin']